pweil-/origin/docs/router_sharding.md

 1. The `DNS` and `Phase` fields of a `Route` are not set during create
 2. The value of `DNS` and `Phase` fields do not change during update
+3. The `RouteDNS` represents the final DNS name that will be used for the requested route.
+For example if the user requests the route `test` for their app in namespace `myapp` they will be allocted to a shard and given a name in the form of `myapp-test.shard1.v3.rhcloud.com`.
+This field may only change during router allocation or reallocation and is only changed by the system.
+If the user owns their own domain then this field will be populated from `Route.Host` and remain unchanged during allocation.

 #### The `RouteBinding` Resource